One of the questions I frequently get asked living in Mexico is if I get lonely.

 You develop a camaraderie that comes from knowing that you are all in this great expat experiment together.

-While expat life can make for strange bedfellows, at least you always have something in common to talk about.
+While expat life can make for strange bedfellows, you always have something in common to talk about, that shared bond of having made a run for it.

 Most successful expats have a healthy relationship with solitude.